Cadasta/cadasta-docs/en/06-geoodkcollect.md

 #### GeoShape

-> Note: it sounds like this is changing with the release on 9.19; providing basic information now to update then.
+> Note: I don't have this working on my phone.
+Please check for accuracy!

 GeoShape is designed for making shapes on a location.
 For example, you can use Geoshape to draw a boundary around a building or land area.